 - Extension and Outreach Programs provide non-biased, research-based information to stakeholders to help protect crops, natural resources, structures, and human and animal health.

-As Ohio's only university Entomology department, we strive to understand the impact of insects in our world:
+Ohio's only university Entomology department, striving to understand the impact of insects in our world:

 - for pollination, biological control, and other beneficial services as well as contributing to environmental biodiversity